Let me open this article by making a few things clear: I’m not an economist. Nor am I a virologist. And I don’t have a crystal ball.

 And, forgive me, but if I were to don my cut-throat capitalist hat, it becomes really easy to make the following decision.
 Do I:

-- Fire the office manager, who really hasn’t been doing as much as we hoped, who costs us $4,000 a month.
+- Keep the office manager, who really hasn’t been doing as much as we hoped, who costs us $4,000 a month.
 Or…

 - Hire Basecamp @ $99 a month, which can do much of what the office manager was doing.
 We’ll find a way to fill in the other gaps.